mwassen/recipes/src/content/recipes/dan-dan-noodles.md

 ## Directions

-1. Heat the canola oil together with the crispy chili oil and sambal in a small pot.
+1. Heat the canola oil together with the crispy chili oil, Sichuan pepper and sambal in a small pot.
 Lift off from heat and let the pot cool.
 2. Peel and grate garlic.
 Mix garlic, tahini, soy, rice vinegar and sugar in a bowl.
 Whisk the chili oil into the bowl and set aside.
 3. Heat up the canola oil in a frying pan.
 Add the mince and cook until crispy.
 4. Add salt, rice vinegar and hoisin sauce.
 Let it heat up.